George is a dispute resolution lawyer who predominantly acts for clients in the mining, oil & gas and electricity sectors.

 Acted in Supreme Court of Western Australia litigation against its former mining services contractor, Watpac (including two initial adjudications under the Construction Contracts Act 2004).

-Acted in relation to large-scale construction disputes and joint venture issues in Australia.
+Acted and advised in relation to large-scale construction disputes and joint venture issues in Australia.

 Acted in LCIA arbitration with former joint venture participants concerning JOA obligations following withdrawal from JV in Tunisia.